Marmaduke Furness, 1st Viscount Furness: Second marriage

 In June 1921, Lord Furness was engaged to Julie Thompson (née Julie Francis Eleanor Phillips, died 15 April 1967), an American socialite and former wife of stockbroker George Lee Thompson.
 She had previously turned down offers of marriage by other nobles including Grand Duke Nicholas of Russia and his cousin Grand Duke Alexander Michaelovitch.
 The engagement was broken off.

-Death
+Third marriage

+Furness's third and final marriage was to Enid Cavendish (née Lindeman), the Australia-born widow of Brig.
+Gen. Frederick Cavendish; she was also the widow of Roderick Cameron.
+She and Lord Furness were married in 1933.
+By this marriage he had three stepchildren: Roderick "Rory" William Cameron (1914–1985), Patricia Enid Cavendish (1925–2019) and Frederick Caryll Philip Cavendish, 7th Baron Waterpark (1926–2013).

 Lord Furness died on 6 October 1940, aged 56, 5 months after his son Christopher was killed in the Battle of Arras.
 He was succeeded by his younger and only surviving son, Tony, as second viscount.